 17. This case [is/ is not] to be tried to a jury.
-18. Counsel for the parties have conferred, and the present best estimate of the length of trial is 19.
-Other issues to be addressed at the Initial Pretrial Conference, including those set forth in Fed.
+18. Counsel for the parties have conferred, and the present best estimate of the l ength of trial is 19.
+Other issues to be addressed at the Initial Pretrial Conference, including the Fed.
 R. Civ.
-P. 26(f)(3), are set forth below.
-TO BE FILLED IN BY THE COURT IF APPLICABLE: 1.4 shall file a motion for/to no than Any opposition shall be filed by reply shall be filed by The parties shall contact the Chambers of the Magistrate Judge assigned to this case on or e in order to schedule settlement discussions under his/her supervision in out progr The parties shall file a joint letter by indicating whether they d like the Court to refer the case to the assigned Magistrate Judge and/or the Court mediation ram for settlement purposes and, if so, approximately when they believe a settlement erence should be held.
-Pract The next pretrial conference is scheduled for at Unless and until the Court orders otherwise, the conference will be held tely by telephone in accordance with Paragraph 2.B of the Court's Individual Rules and ices in Civil Cases.
-The parties should join the conference by calling the Court's dedicated erence line at (888) 363-4749 and using access code 542-1540, followed by the pound (#) key.
-Absent leave of Court, by Thursday of the week prior to any future conference, the parties file on ECF a joint letter, not to exceed three (3) pages, regarding the status of the case.
-The should include the following information in separate paragraphs: differ (1) A statement indicating whether the parties believe they can do without the pretrial crence altogether.
-If not, the Court will hold the pretrial conference, albeit perhaps at a rent time.
-To that end, counsel should indicate in their joint letter dates and times during the of the conference that they would be available for the teleconference:
+P. 26(f)(3), are set forth below. se set forth in TO BE FILLED IN BY THE COURT IF APPLICABLE: shall file a motion for/to later t chan Any opposition shall be filed by eply shall be filed by · or abo The parties shall contact the Chambers of the Magistrate Judge assigned to te in order to schedule settlement discussions under his/hout The parties shall file a joint letter by indicating delike the Court to refer the case to the assigned Magistrate Judge and/or the Court for settlement purposes and, if so, approximately when they believe a settlement purposes. er supervision in s whether they ourt mediation confe rence should be held.
+Cases (855) The next pretrial conference is scheduled for at Unless and until the Court orders otherwise, the conference will ephone in accordance with Paragraph 3.B of the Court's Individual Rules and s.
+The parties should join the conference by calling the Court's dedicated conference 244-8681 and using access code 2303 019 3884, followed by the pound (#) key pted for an attendee ID number, press the pound (#) key again.
+Practices in Civil Ference line at Absent leave of Court, by Thursday of the week prior to any future conferile on ECF a joint letter, not to exceed three (3) pages, regarding the status should include the following information in separate paragraphs: time.
+(1) A statement indicating whether the parties believe they can do wither rence altogether.
+If not, the Court will hold the pretrial conference, albeit perl.
+To that end, counsel should indicate in their joint letter dates and times during rence that they would be available for the teleconference; naps at a different